dezman/cGauge/readme.md

       title        : '',
       titleOffset  : [0, 0],                    // [x, y] offset, numbers only
       fontSize     : '',                        // you must specify units i.e. '12px'
-      valueFontSize: '',                        // defaults to fontSize if defined
+      valueFontSize: '',                        // defaults to fontSize if fontSize is defined
       titleFontSize: '',
       unitFontSize : '',
       perimFontSize: '',
-      value        : 0,
+      font         : 'sans-serif',              // font-weight, style may be specified like 'Arial Bold', you must spcify the font-name to do this, 'sans-serif Bold' will not work for unknown reason. valueFont    : '',                        // defaults to font titleFont    : '',                        // defaults to font unitFont     : '',                        // defaults to font perimFont    : '',                        // defaults to font value        : 0,
       min          : 0,
       max          : 100,                       // actually defaults to function findGoodMax(value);
       arcColor     : '#27AE60',
       arcWidth     : 1,
-      font         : 'sans-serif',
       fillColor    : 'rgb(230, 230, 230)',
       fontColor    : 'rgb(80, 80, 80)',
       tickColor    : 'rgb(80,80,80)',
       outerSpace   : 0.4,
       innerSpace   : 0.4,
-      ticks        : 40,                        // If not evenly divisible by 4, long ticks will be omitted. outerNums    : true,
+      ticks        : 40,                        // If not evenly divisible by 4, long ticks will be omitted. perimNums    : true,
       minNum       : true,
       maxNum       : true,
       center       : true,                      // centers gauge within containing element